-Governance Creating Shared Value Creating a Sustainable Food System Financial Results Appendix the Board undertakes in fulfilling its role.
+' he Board has many key responsibilities and activities that the Board undertakes in fulfilling its role.
 In many instances the Board delegates responsibilities to its committees, with all committees reporting regularly to the Board as a whole to ensure full reporting and transparency around all areas of Circular. oversight.
 The committees are discussed in more detail under the heading "Committee Structure and Terms of Reference" in the Management Information Circular as filed on SEDAR+.
-Below is an overview of the responsibilities and activities of the Board
+Below is an overview of the responsibilities and activities of the Board reporting through the